-Our Board of Directors can vary in size, but currently has 82 members, of which 60 are directors, including the Director General, and 22 are alternates.
-48 directors on the Board and all the alternates are appointed directly by each member organisation.
+Our Board of Directors can vary in size, but currently has 85 members, of which 71 are directors, including the Director General, and 14 are alternates.
+58 directors of the Board and all the alternates are appointed directly by member organisations.
 Up to 12 directors are elected at the annual meeting, which also elects the Board Chair.

 Member organisations’ representation on the Board of Directors and voting strength at the annual meeting are weighted according to the fees paid to the Confederation by their member companies.

-The Board appoints up to three Vice Chairs from their number and they appoint working committees that include the Board Chair, Director General, and up to 12 directors.
-The Board also appoints the General Director as the most senior operational executive, who also represents the Confederation publically.
+The Board appoints up to three Vice Chairs from their number.
+The Vice Chairs are also Vice Chairs of the Executive Board.
+The Confederation Board also appoints the General Director as the most senior operational executive, who also represents the Confederation publically.

 The Confederation of Swedish Enterprise is a member representative organisation, which means that we operate under the mandate of our members and that the Board of Directors sets the organisational goals and objectives of these operations.
 We use our own principle of subsidiarity so that the Confederation only addresses collectively issues of common interest among our member businesses, regardless of industry or sector.

 The Confederation is also responsible for all collaborative efforts between our members.
-We make sure that the Directors General of our member organisations met regularly with senior executives at the Confederation.
+We make sure that the Directors General of our member organisations meet regularly with senior executives at the Confederation.
 This collaboration includes members regularly informing each other, and appropriate Confederation offices, about current operations, and that issues of special importance (such as collective bargaining issues that can affect sister organisations) are also considered centrally at the Confederation.
-The Confederation Board can also determine to pay compensation for industrial actions to member companies.